Bolo101/fileRemove/README.md

 ## License

-This project is licensed under the Creative Common 4 License - see the LICENSE file for details.
+This project is licensed under the Creative Commons 4 License - see the LICENSE file for details.